Pinsplash/halflife2chaos/README.md

 ## Known issues
 * To ensure all effects work right, sv_cheats is automatically set to 1.
 Don't change it.
 * The "Saved..." message may not appear.
 The save is still made.
-* The car compass HUD element does not display correctly.
 * If you play maps from something that isn't _Half-Life 2/Episode One/Two_, the "Node graph out of date" message will appear every time you go to a new map for the first time.
 This message is harmless, but if you wish, you can copy the `.AIN` files from the mod as well.
 It will also stop appearing after you've visited each map a single time, because the mod has now generated its own copy of the node graph.
 The `.AIN` files are included for _Half-Life 2/Episode One/Two_.
 * If you take a weird path through certain maps, you may find that some things won't work as intended and softlocks will potentially exist.
 * **Didn't Skip Arm Day** sometimes makes it harder to grab things.